CHH/CHH.github.io/_posts/2012-02-01-php-unix-programming.markdown

 Later on you can use `grep foo:` to show only log entries related to your command.

-## Read Input piped in from other commands
+## Read Input piped-in from other commands

 When data is piped into a script then PHP makes the input stream accessible via the `STDIN` constant.
 You can use `stream_get_contents` to get all input data: